Monkey-Man982/WHSTechNotes/journal.md

 Coding helps you with your problem solving skills by helping you learn to analyze all of your options when you're stuck in a pickle.

 # October 18, 2024

+# December 16, 2024
+I honestly am looking foward to this winter break because i get to spend time with my family.